Tens of thousands expected to rally to demand Hong Kong leader steps down

 “AmCham is relieved by the government decision to suspend the extradition bill and that it listened to the Hong Kong people and international business community,” said Tara Joseph, President of the American Chamber of Commerce in Hong Kong.

-“This sends an important signal to the international community that Hong Kong is serious about protecting its special status under “One Country, Two Systems.”
+Lam had said the extradition law was necessary to prevent criminals using Hong Kong as a place to hide and that human rights would be protected by the city’s court which would decide on the extraditions on a case-by-case basis.

+Critics, including leading lawyers and rights groups, note China’s justice system is controlled by the Communist Party, and say it is marked by torture and forced confessions, arbitrary detention and poor access to lawyers.

-Reporting By Anne Marie Roantree and Clare Jim; Editing by Diane Craft
+Reporting By Anne Marie Roantree and Clare Jim; Additional reporting by Ben Blanchard in Beijing, Editing by Diane Craft and Michael Perry